Best Automation Workflows for Virtual Assistants: Tools, Stack & Complete System (2026)

 5. Advanced Workflows — Full System Architecture

-These three workflows represent the highest complexity level in the best automation workflows for virtual assistants, end-to-end systems that automate entire business functions rather than individual tasks.
-Each requires the intermediate workflows to be stable before implementation, and each is built primarily in Make for the routing and data manipulation capabilities that these systems require.
+These three workflows represent the highest complexity level, end-to-end systems that automate entire business functions rather than individual tasks.
+Each requires the intermediate workflows to be stable before implementation and is built primarily in Make (or n8n for VAs who prefer the self-hosted model at lower per-execution cost).

 Workflow 9 — Automated Client Management System